LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 .. admonition:: Question

-   Fill in the following blanks.
+   Choose the appropriate option to fill in the blanks.

    A class can extend _______ class(s) and implement ________ interface(s).

+   a. one, one
+   b. one, more than one
+   c. more than one, one
+   d. more than one, more than one

-.. ans: one, many
+.. ans: b

 .. admonition:: Question